avatarnewyork/avatarnewyork.github.com/_posts/2013-11-18-pagerdutysays-tts-service.md

 ---
 {% include JB/setup %}
 ![PagerDutySays](/assets/media/pagerdutysays_header.png)
 {% excerpt %}PagerDutySays is a PHP Text-To-Speech (TTS) service endpoint for Pager Duty Webhooks. {% endexcerpt %} PagerDuty is a great service for notifying who's on call.
-The only problem for us was, if your not on call, you don't get not notified.
+The only problem for our [hosting services](http://www.avatarnewyork.com/services/hosting) team was, if your not on call, you don't get not notified.
 I'd only know if something was wrong when I randomly checked [DataDog](http://www.datadoghq.com) or someone shot me an email.

 This is where [Pager Duty Webhooks](http://blog.pagerduty.com/2013/08/pagerduty-webhooks-hipchat/) come in handy.
 A webhook will be triggered upon any interesting event that occurs within a service.
 You can set a webhook for individual services which is great if you only want to be notified when say [Pingdom](http://www.pingdom.com) sends an alert out..